fuse-box/fuse-box/docs/bundle.md

 ## Option override

-You can use the chainable API which will allow you to override options (shim, e.t.c).
+You can use the chainable API which will allow you to override options (shim, etc).
 For example:

 ```js